SyncfusionExamples/how-to-customize-the-edit-mode-behavior-of-the-cells-in-the-wpf-datagrid/README.md

 This example demonstrates how to customize edit mode behavior of GridCell in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid).

-In DataGrid, you can directly go to the edit mode in GridCell by pressing any letter or digit as an input from the keyboard.
+In **DataGrid**, you can directly go to the edit mode in **GridCell** by pressing any letter or digit as an input from the keyboard.

 By default, DataGrid does not allow the GridCell to go to edit mode while pressing the Minus (-) key or any special character.
-You can overcome this behavior by customizing the SfDataGrid class, and overriding its OnTextInput method.
+You can overcome this behavior by customizing the `SfDataGrid` class, and overriding its `OnTextInput` method.

 **Note:**
-By default, GridTemplateColumn goes to edit mode while pressing the F2 key when you load the EditTemplate for it.
+By default, **GridTemplateColumn** goes to edit mode while pressing the F2 key when you load the EditTemplate for it.
 No other letters or digits allow edit mode for GridTemplateColumn, GridCheckBoxColumn, GridImageColumn, GridHyperlinkColumn and GridUnboundColumn.

-The following code example illustrates how to override the SfDataGrid class and customize the editing behavior in OnTextInput method.
+The following code example illustrates how to override the `SfDataGrid` class and customize the editing behavior in `OnTextInput` method.

 #### C#